 Meiosis, also called “reduction division,” is a process in which genetic material is swapped between homologous chromosomes (cross-over and recombination) and four daughter cells are made.

-Meiosis was discovered and described for the first time in sea urchin eggs in 1876 by the German biologist Oscar Hertwig.
+Oscar Hertwig, a German biologist, found and wrote about meiosis for the first time in 1876.
+He found it in the eggs of sea urchins.
 It was described again in 1883, at the level of chromosomes, by the Belgian zoologist Edouard Van Beneden, in Ascaris worms’ eggs.